 An internship is a closely monitored applied experience in a professional setting, with definite learning objectives incorporating reflection on and integration of theories and concepts with practice.

 Internships are an excellent way to explore career choices and gain experience valued by employers and graduate schools.
-When searching for experiential learning opportunities like an internship, students utilize Career Center resources, as well as meetings with academic advisors, faculty and career counselors.
+When searching for experiential learning opportunities like an internship, students utilize resources in the Center for Advising, Internships & Lifelong Career Development, as well as meetings with academic advisors, faculty and career counselors.

 To participate in the internship curriculum and to have the experience recorded on the transcript, students must register with the Internship Notation Program (INP).
 The INP is available to matriculated students in any year or major who have secured an eligible internship experience in the fall, spring, or summer term.
 Arrangements at the internship site and INP registration must be coordinated at the beginning of the experience; retroactive notations are not granted.
 The registration form is found in Gateway.
-Contact the Career Center to discuss internship protocol and options.
+Contact the Center for Advising Internships & Lifelong Career Development to discuss internship protocol and options.

 Global Internship Options

 Many Dickinson students engage in an internship while studying off-campus.
 Depending on the program, an internship experience may be recognized/documented through Dickinson’s non credit Internship Notation Program (INP; registered as INTR 7xx), a credit-bearing seminar (INTR 301), or other established curriculum (INTD 390 or INTR 7xx for credit with a faculty member supervising).
-Contact the Center for Global Study and Engagement and the Career Center for more information about global internship opportunities.
+Contact the Center for Global Study and Engagement and the Center for Advising, Internships & Lifelong Career Development for more information about global internship opportunities.

 301 Internship Seminar